bitfinexcom/dazaar/docs/protocol.md

 format for storing and distributing data.

-Hypercore is similar to a single-writer ledger, which does not need any proof of work / stake, since only the creator of the ledger is able to append to it.
+Hypercore is similar to a single-writer ledger, which does not need any proof of work, stake or authority, since only the creator of the ledger is able to append to it.
 Each entry appended to a Hypercore is addressed by a sequence number, at which it is inserted, similar to an array.
-To guarantee data integrity, Hypercore uses a cryptographically signed Merkle Tree.
+To guarantee data integrity, Hypercore uses a cryptographically signed Merkle tree.
 Only the content creator holds the secret key for signing new data.
-Using a Merkle Tree also gives efficient updates and random access.
-When a new item is appended to the Hypercore, the Merkle Tree is updated and the root(s) are signed.
+Using a Merkle tree also gives efficient updates and random access.
+When a new item is appended to the Hypercore, the Merkle tree is updated and the root(s) are signed.

 ```
 # A Hypercore with 3 items appended looks like this where the first item